makersacademy/rps-challenge/README.md

 2. Player doesn't enter a move
 2. No one wins - ruby can't render name of winner

+## Further improvements ##

+1. Fix styling, particularly on forms and links
+2. Add exception if player doesn't select a move
+3. Add option for a second player

 ## Credits ##

 View original challenge instructions from [Makers Academy](https://makers.tech/) [here](Challenge-instructions.md).